 Cynthia Maro, DVM, CVA, CAC, VMRT

 Dr. Cindy Maro graduated from the Ohio State University College of Veterinary Medicine in 1987.
 She practiced emergency veterinary medicine and surgery for several years, prior to becoming certified in several alternative modalities.
-She has continued her studies in integrative veterinary care, incorporating Fear-Free techniques in her efforts to decrease suffering and improve the lives of her patients and owners.
-Her advanced studies include dentistry, nutrition, acupuncture, animal chiropractic, rehabilitative, myofascial and physical therapies, prolotherapy, Veterinary NAET, animal massage, herbology, homeopathy, Bach Flowers and essential oils.
-She is a member of the AVMA, AHVMA, AAVA, IVAS, AVCA and served on the Board of the AVCA.
-She has spoken at several conferences and veterinary colleges in integrative care, and has written for many professional and client publications.
-She is dedicated to community service and is a strong proponent of career shadowing, mentoring, and school, playground and community programs throughout her years in practice.
-She sees patients for medical, surgical, dental and complementary care at all three of our locations - Ellwood and Chippewa Animal Hospitals and Cranberry Holistic Pet Care.
+She has continued her studies in integrative veterinary care, incorporating Fear-Free techniques in her efforts to improve the lives of her patients and owners.
+Her advanced studies include dentistry, nutrition, Acupuncture, Animal Chiropractic, Rehabilitative, Craniosacral Therapy, Applied Kinesiology, myofascial and Physical Therapies, Prolotherapy, Veterinary NAET, animal massage, TCVM, Chinese herbology, Homeopathy, Bach Flowers and essential oils.
+She is a member of the AVMA, AHVMA, AAVA, IVAS, a Lifetime Founding Member of the AVCA and served on the Board of the AVCA.
+She has spoken at several conferences and veterinary colleges on integrative care, and has written for many professional and client publications.
+She is dedicated to community service and is a strong proponent of career shadowing, mentoring, and community programs throughout her years in practice.
+She sees patients for medical, surgical, dental, holistic and integrative care at all three of our locations - Ellwood and Chippewa Animal Hospitals and Cranberry Holistic Pet Care.
 Currently, she is seeing all integrative, new patients within the practices.
 Her pets include a rescue Labrador, named Lollipop, and 2 Burmese cats, Izzy and Jupiter.

 Annette Anléu, DVM

 Dr. Anléu treats pet dogs, cats, ferrets and other pocket pets.
 She performs dozens of imaging techniques each week, including digital radiography and diagnostic ultrasound and echocardiography.